 - Many mammal species such as wolves have a code of behavior that nurtures their young, keeps peace, and promotes cooperation within the pack.

-Although human Morality was not handed down by God, it has evolved naturally from G>O>D>, because the processes of the Growing>Organizing>Direction> of the Cosmos include the processes of evolution.
+Although human Morality and Ethics were not handed down by God, they have evolved naturally from Continuing Creation, because the processes of the Growing, Organizing, Direction of the Cosmos include the process of evolution.

-Taking the longest and widest view of The Process of G>O>D>, there is no absolute morality.
-The morality of ants is different than that of humans.
-In fact, cooperation between sister-ants may not rise to the level of morality, since ants do not have consciousness and do not really have freedom to choose.
+In the widest view of Our Directional Flow, there is no absolute morality.
+The “morality” of ants is different than that of humans.
+In fact, cooperation between sister-ants may not rise to the level of morality, since ants have minimal consciousness and do not really have freedom to choose.
 But their genetic and instinctual cooperation is surely a forerunner of morality.

-Cooperation, morality, and ethics, being creations of G>O>D>, evolve.
-Therefore, even human morality is not absolute.
+Cooperation, morality, and ethics, being products of Our Creative Direction, evolve.
+Therefore, human ethics are not absolute.

 If Human Morality is not absolute, is it cultural?
 That is, do moral standards vary among different human cultures?
 Yes and No.